Comprehensive Large Group Health Insurance Solutions for Businesses

 Excellus Blue Cross Blue Shield

 Based in Rochester, NY, Excellus Blue Cross Blue Shield is the largest nonprofit health plan in Upstate New York.
-It’s been operating for more than 80 years, and offers small group and large group plans and other employer-sponsored plans, as well as individual coverage, with more than 1.5 million customers.
+It’s been operating for more than 80 years and offers small, large group programs and other employer-sponsored packages, as well as individual coverage, with more than 1.5 million customers.

 Few providers can boast the 80 years of operation that New York’s Excellus has.
 The company is a long-running non-profit with over 1.5 million customers.